lmfventures/composer-satis/README.md

 ### 🔐 Handling Private Repositories

-If your VCS repository is private, you’ll need to provide SSH access to your GitHub Actions workflow.
-Composer Satis uses the private key to authenticate, and the private Composer package repository accepts the connection because it has the matching public key added as a deploy key.
+If your VCS repository is private, add the SSH private key (linked to your Composer package repository) to GitHub Actions secrets and the public key as a deploy key on the repository.
-This creates a secure SSH tunnel between the two repositories, allowing your Satis build process to access the private Composer package repository without exposing credentials in your code.
+This enables Composer Satis to authenticate via SSH, creating a secure connection between the repositories without exposing credentials.

 Add ssh key secret → composer-satis repository